Nurse Types / Med-Surg Nurse

 - Orthopedic complications (hip replacement, knee replacement, rotator cuff repair)

 - Hepatic encephalopathy

 - Hernia repair

 Expert advice from nurses like you

-What is a med-surg care team?
+What is a med-surg care unit?

 Like most RNs, med-surg nurses have plenty of autonomy.
 However, there is an extensive care team often involved in med-surg patient care.
 This multidisciplinary model has been proven to improve patient outcomes many times.
 Effective collaboration and communication are essential to these positive patient outcomes.
 The med-surg care team may include the primary care physician (PCP), an internist, a surgeon, physical therapists, occupational therapists, technicians, social workers, and case managers.

 Medical-surgical nurses work in a variety of care settings.
 While an acute care hospital is the most commonplace of work, you will also find med-surg RNs in inpatient clinics, health maintenance organizations (HMOs), education positions, outpatient or ambulatory care centers, nursing homes, military facilities, home health care facilities, or outpatient surgical centers.
 Because of the variety of institutions, a med-surg RN may work at, per diem, PRN, part-time and full time (8-, 10-, or 12-hour days) opportunities are all available.